BLTGV/sapper-sass-template/README.md

-# sapper-template
+# sapper-sass-template

-The default template for setting up a [Sapper](https://github.com/sveltejs/sapper) project.
-Can use either Rollup or webpack as bundler.
+A sass enabled template for setting up a [Sapper](https://github.com/sveltejs/sapper) project.
+Only uses Rollup as bundler.

 ## Getting started